gde-paul/angular-grails/README.md

 `/grails-app/assets/templates/angular-grails/directives/buttons`

 #### flashMessage
-This directive is used along with the **flash** service above to display messages on the page.
+This directive is used along with the **FlashService** above to display messages on the page.
 ```html
 <div flash-message></div>
 ```